Samuel Swinton Jacob: Later career

 Among his honours were the Kaisar-i-Hind Gold Medal for Public Service on 9 November 1901.
 In the 1902 Coronation Honours list published on 26 June 1902 (the original date for the subsequently postponed coronation of King Edward VII), Jacob was made a Knight Commander of the Indian Empire (KCIE).

 He had no sooner retired to England in 1911 then he was recruited by the secretary of state for India to assist Edwin Lutyens and Herbert Baker in the design of New Delhi.
 Failing health soon forced him to withdraw from the assignment.

 He died at Weybridge on 4 December 1917 and was buried in Brookwood Cemetery in Surrey.

 Personal life

 He was married to Mary Brown (daughter of Robert Brown of Edinburgh) from 1874 until his death.

 Style

 Jacob's department was responsible for the construction of everything in the state of Jaipur ranging from walls, outhouses, guard houses, roads, canals to major public buildings.

 Compared with many British officials in India he was noted for his respect for local building traditions and skills, which led to his incorporating many Indian architectural features into his building designs.
 As a result, he became – with F. S. Growse, Robert Fellowes Chisholm, Charles Mant, Henry Irwin, William Emerson, George Wittet and Frederick Stevens – a pioneer of the Indo-Saracenic style of architecture.

-For the benefit of other contemporary architects, Jacob published from 1890–1913 the Jeypore Portfolio of Architectural Details, containing numerous drawings, in 12 volumes.
+For the benefit of other contemporary architects, Jacob published from 1890 to 1913 the Jeypore Portfolio of Architectural Details, containing numerous drawings, in 12 volumes.